sanam2405/SoftwareEnergyCost/README.md

 ## Getting Started
 To use this software, you need to have Jupyter Notebook installed on your computer.
 You can download the software by cloning the repository or by downloading the ipynb notebook directly.
 You can then run the cells in the notebook to classify images into different categories.

-Please note that this is a trained CNN, and a dedicated GPU is necessary for smooth training desirable results.
+Please note that this is a trained CNN, and a dedicated GPU is necessary for smooth training and desirable results.

 ## Dependencies
 This software is built using TensorFlow and Keras libraries.
 Please make sure you have the following dependencies installed: